bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 * **Aperture**: Measured in F-Stops, the aperture opens and closes to control how much light is allowed into the camera's sensor or film by physically blocking off lights from specific angles, similar to the pupil of an eye.
 * **Shutter Speed**: How long the camera's shutter is open, which is the duration of time that the camera's sensor or film is exposed to light.
-* **ISO Sensitivity**: How sensitive the camera is to light.
+* **ISO Sensitivity**: How sensitive the camera's sensor or film is to light.
 A higher value indicates a higher sensitivity to light.

 Each of these plays a role in how much light the final image receives.
 They can be combined into a final EV number (exposure value), such as the semi-standard EV100 (the exposure value for ISO 100).
 Higher EV100 numbers mean that more light is required to get the same result.
 For example, a sunny day scene might require an EV100 of about 15, whereas a dimly lit indoor scene might require an EV100 of about 7.